IMMM-SFA/cerf/_sources/getting_started.rst.txt

     cerf.install_package_data()

 This will automatically download and install the package data necessary to run the examples in accordance with the version of **cerf** you are running.
+You can pass an alternative directory to install the data into (default is to install it in the package data directory) using ``data_dir``.
+When doing so, you must modify the configuration file to point to your custom paths.

 Dependencies